fmtlib/fmt/doc/string.rst

 Some simple format string examples::

-   "First, thou shalt count to {0}" // References first positional argument "Bring me a {}"                  // Implicitly references the first positional argument "From {} to {}"                  // Same as "From {0} to {1}"
+   "First, thou shalt count to {0}" // References the first argument "Bring me a {}"                  // Implicitly references the first argument "From {} to {}"                  // Same as "From {0} to {1}"

 The *format_spec* field contains a specification of how the value should be